haileznabu/AI-TUTOR/SETUP.md

 ## Environment Variables Configuration

-This app now reads the Gemini API key from a `.env` file for better security and easier configuration.
+This app uses **Google Gemini 2.5 Flash** model and reads the API key from a `.env` file for better security and easier configuration.

 ### Setup Steps